-If the computer beeps then
+then

-1, 2, or 3 times reseat the memory SIMMs or
+reseat the memory SIMMs or

 DIMMs.
-If the system still beeps,
+If the system still beeps, replace

-replace the memory.
+the memory.

-6 times reseat the keyboard controller chip.
+reseat the keyboard controller chip.
 If

 it still beeps, replace the keyboard

 controller.
 If it still beeps, try a

 different keyboard, or replace the

 keyboard fuse, if there is one.

-8 times there is a memory error on the video
+there is a memory error on the video

 adapter.
 Replace the video adapter, or

 the RAM on the video adapter.

-9 times the BIOS ROM chip is bad.
+the BIOS ROM chip is bad.
 The

 system probably needs a new BIOS

 ROM chip.

-11 times reseat the cache memory on the
+reseat the cache memory on the

 motherboard.
 If it still beeps, replace

 the cache memory.

-4, 5, 7, or 10 times the motherboard must be replaced.
+the motherboard must be replaced.